Blog Hero

 Your prescription lens power is measured in dioptres.
 Positive dioptres indicate farsightedness, negative dioptres indicate nearsightedness, and both positive and negative values indicate astigmatism.
 It is important to note that the further away from 0 your prescription is (regardless whether it is positive or negative), the stronger it is.

 Your eye doctor may prescribe values as low as -/+0.50 dioptres.
+So you may ask “-0.50 eye prescription?
+How bad is that?”
 A prescription this low may only make a minimal impact on your overall vision; however, you may still find it beneficial to wear glasses for reading, using a computer, or driving.

 If your eye doctor has provided you with a prescription, it likely means they recommend that you wear glasses.
 However, you can always discuss your specific vision care needs with them.